Akin Gump Strauss Hauer & Feld: Involvement in Russia investigation

 Paul Manafort, a central figure in the 2017 Special Counsel investigation, was being represented by Melissa Laurenza, a partner of the firm.
 Melissa Laurenza's role in the Russian investigation centers from her representation of Manafort.
 The United States Office of Special Counsel compelled Melissa Laurenza to testify in the case.
 In October 2017, "New York University law professor Stephen Gillers said the judge was persuaded that there was significant evidence Manafort and Gates had duped their lawyer into sending inaccurate letters to Justice about their lobbying efforts and about what emails might exist about the work."

-Involvement in US presidential impeachment inquiry
+Involvement in U.S. presidential impeachment inquiry

-In 2019 lawyers from the firm represented Catherine Croft, a US State Department Ukraine specialist, when she gave testimony to the Select Committee on Intelligence, US House of Representatives.
+In 2019, lawyers from the firm represented Catherine Croft, a U.S. State Department specialist on Ukraine in her testimony before the Select Committee on Intelligence in the U.S. House of Representatives.